-Oaktree Court chose to move to recording care on Person Centred Software’s Mobile Care Monitoring (MCM) system in 2017.
-They use the software on robust, easy-to-use Samsung devices, and carers cut down on the time they spent completing admin, and spent more time doing what they love – caring for residents.
+Oaktree Court chose to move to recording care on Person Centred Software’s Mobile Care Monitoring system in 2017.
+They initially used the software on robust, easy-to-use Samsung devices, and carers cut down on the time they spent completing admin, and spent more time doing what they love – caring for residents.

 With devices that travel with them during their shift, care staff no longer need to complete all their admin at the end of each shift.
 Now they can complete care records in real-time at the point of delivery, while still caring for their resident.

-The overall result is that carer workers at Oaktree Court have at least one hour more time per shift, which means carers spend more time with the people they care for.
+The overall result is that carers at Oaktree Court have at least one hour more time per shift, which means carers spend more time with the people they care for.
 This time can be focused on improving residents’ quality of life.

 Andy Kirby says, “We found that the carers have far more time to spend with the residents at the critical times than they ever did before.
 Their level of satisfaction has raised considerably because they now know that every single time they provide care to a resident, they’re able to record it.”

-This new way of working with Person Centred Software’s system on handheld devices has improved job satisfaction, which means better staff retention and less time and money spent having to recruit and train new members of staff.
+This new way of working using handheld devices for electronic evidence of care has improved job satisfaction, which means better staff retention and less time and money spent having to recruit and train new members of staff.
 But it’s not just more time that carers are able to dedicate to their core duties, it’s altogether a better quality of service.

 Communication is easier and more effective as care records and care plans are automatically available to all staff with devices.
 This way staff always have the relevant information at hand to deliver the best possible care and a personalised service that improves residents’ lives.
 Whether it’s information on a medical condition, updates on care preferences, or things the resident enjoys talking about.